-Darlingtonia California is also known as California pitcher plant, cobra plant or cobra lily California is a genus of animal eating plant, the only member of the genre Darlingtonia from the family of the Sarraceniaceae.
+Darlingtonia California is also known as California pitcher plant, cobra plant, or cobra lily California is a genus of animal-eating plant, the only member of the genre Darlingtonia from the family of the Sarraceniaceae.
 It inhabits Northern California and Oregon, grows in marshes, and seeps with cold running water.
-This plant has an unusual classification as due its natural rarity; it derives its name from the inimitable shape of its many stalks, resembling cobra heads rearing to strike
+This plant has an unusual classification as due to its natural rarity; it derives its name from the inimitable shape of its many stalks, resembling cobra heads rearing to strike

 California Pitcher Plant or the cobra lily settlements truly flourish in ultramafic soils containing an ample abundance of dark, ferromagnesian minerals.
 The cobra lily’s natural design allows it to enhance its requirements of nitrogen through carnivory, which goes to compensate for deficient nitrogen.

 How the traps work

 - It is interesting to note that all varieties catch insects and other prey without using any moving parts.
 They have stationary traps and consist of a combination of attractions like scent, color and nectar and inescapability.
 Characteristically, the inlets to the traps are one-way because of the highly adapted features already described.